|

 every level.
 The plot develops in bizarre, unseen ways that

-would probably confuse even the script supervisor.
+probably confused even the script supervisor.
 The actors

 can't give life to what isn't there, and seem to be acting

 in a vacuum.
-And the English acting by both Chinese and Caucasian
+Also, the English acting by both Chinese and Caucasian

 actors is simply atrocious.
 That they're spouting pseudo-scientific